Lemon Pepper Parsley Dip with Shallots

 Ranch Dip’s Greek Cousin

 If you love ranch but also love Greek food, then this Lemon Pepper Parsley Dip with Shallots is for you.
-Made with cream cheese, sour cream, mayonnaise, and the fresh flavors of parsley, lemon and shallot it gets better as it sits and is the ideal dip for all the spring vegetables.
+Made with cream cheese, sour cream, mayonnaise, and the fresh flavors of parsley, lemon and shallot, it gets better as it sits and is the ideal dip for all the spring vegetables.

 I wanted to make a dip that was different but still complimented my Easter Sunday meal.
-We have things like lamb, spanakopita, and my asparagus with lemon cream sauce.
+We have things like lamb, spanakopita, and my Asparagus with Lemon Cream Sauce.

+I came up with the idea of this tangy yogurt dip and found it pairs perfectly with Easter fare.
 Doesn’t it look like something the Easter Bunny would dip into?

-The recipe is quite simple really.
 It can and should be made a day or two in advance of serving it so the flavors then have more time to meld together and it gets even better.

 I was thinking that this would even be a great spread to use on a veggie wrap or those pinwheel type sandwiches!
-I may use this with my Hye Roller recipe and change up the proteins.

 Soak Your Shallots